 Categorized as a P4 recommendation by the community group, RDS-WHOIS2 Recommendation CC.1 calls for the Board to act on gTLD domain names suspended due to incorrect RDS contact data.
-Similar to RDS-WHOIS2 Recommendation SG.1, the Board directed ICANN org to include this element in the next round of contract negotiations.
-ICANN org believes it would be beneficial to better understand current industry practices in this regard as well as discuss the approach with registrars as noted in the recommendation.
-Tentatively, a summary of the implementation approaches taken by registrars will be put together in Q1 2024 for enabling discussions, and alignment, with registrars in Q2 2024.
-Subsequently, tentatively in Q3 2024, ICANN org will determine whether changes to the contract are necessary, and if so, whether any technical development would be required.
-Potential revisions to contracts with contracted parties need to be weighed with other activities related to updating agreements, such as revisions stemming from the Subsequent Procedures Final Report Recommendations.
+Similar to RDS-WHOIS2 Recommendation SG.1, the Board directed ICANN org to include this element in the next round of contract negotiations with registry operators.
+ICANN org notes that it would be beneficial to better understand current industry practices in this regard as well as discuss the approach with registrars as noted in the recommendation.